svenbolte/wp-doodlez/readme.txt

 == Changelog ==

 = 9.1.0.10.27 =
-wpdoodlez now loads special template when penguin theme is present, else a dafault template will be loaded fixed error when switching themes. docu menu did not work
+bugfix when used with a theme that is not penguin wpdoodlez now loads special template when penguin theme is present, else a dafault template will be loaded fixed error when switching themes. docu menu did not work